stasyev/resume/README.md

 Listed concepts will be posted on GitHub to back up my claims.

 Main resources I use to learn the basics of computer science and software engineering are:HackerRank, Bloomberg Codecon, Coursera, Introduction to Algorithms by CLRS and another book by Sedgewick.I use many different resources when a question arises, however; these are the main sources where I learn algorithm design, implementation, Big-O notation and programming languages.

+As of May 2017 I received an offer for a summer internship from Fidelity Investments.
+I finished it in August and walked away with a lot more diverce experience than I ever expected.
+I have a lot of work ahead of me, I need to deplete the HackerRank website problem sets, finish bloomberg code con, finish intro. to algorithms by clrs, pie and cracking the coding interview.
+All of this and much much more to hopefully one day be able to help and solve real world problems.